-Edward Risso-Gill has expertise in a broad range of property-related work, including commercial landlord and tenant, property-related professional negligence and insolvency.
-He has also dealt with public law and Commonwealth cases concerning property rights.
+Edward Risso-Gill has expertise in a broad range of property-related work, including commercial landlord and tenant and property-related professional negligence.
+He has also appeared in property-related appeals before the Judicial Committee of the Privy Council.

 Edward’s practice includes the following core areas:

 Landlord and tenant (residential and commercial);

 Easements and boundaries;

 Co-ownership and trusts of land;

 Landlord and Tenant The majority of Edward’s landlord and tenant work has involved commercial leases, including central London high street lease renewals with well known national multiple lessees.

 Covenants Edward's experience has included dealing with an attempt to enforce the burden of a positive covenant against freehold successors-in-title and assessing the effect of an historic restrictive covenant in the context of compulsory purchase.